 8. Today, the bridge that spans the creek affords a scenic view of the waters off Cockspur lighthouse, as they rush to the ocean blue.
 Here, the island ‘shrimpers’ dock, and nearby, dolphins play, while hungry seabirds circle low to scavenge what they may, … and out on the west horizon, where the miles of marshes grow, the sunsets still do linger as they did so long ago.

 9. Many tales are told of those who’ve walked these timeless beaches, and the ways of former slaves live on where the GeeChee culture reaches.
 The creek still curves like a ribbon, as it winds along with the tide, though it cannot tell a single word how any have lived or died, but at times out here, there’s a sound on the wind, the voice of a memory, that fills the heart of these marshes, like the tide that’s up from the sea,

 Refrain 2: “Lazaretto,… many things should never be, as the deeds and reasons sleeping fill the pages of history.
 Yet, there is no doubt as the years rush out to meet eternity, they who lie here in the depths below, … asleep in mystery,

-10. … may also hear the trumpet blow beyond the stormy sea -– down, where your waters flow, the day you set them free — down, where your waters flow on the sundown side of Tybee, like a witness, Lazaretto, you wait so patiently.
+10. … will also hear the trumpet blow beyond the stormy sea -– down, where your waters flow, the day you set them free — down, where your waters flow on the sundown side of Tybee, like a witness, Lazaretto, you wait so patiently.
 Like a witness, … wait and see.”

 Copyright 2001 – 2020, Real Spooks – Cynthia Farr Kinkel